lynckia/licode/doc/client_api.md

 Being `numSpatialLayers` the max number of spatial layers the publisher will send.

+**Note:** Simulcast only works with Google Chrome and it's not compatible with Licode's recording yet.

 ## Subscribe to a remote stream

 It subscribes to a remote stream in the room.